mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 Note that the current working directory when executing `dcos_generate_config.ee.sh` must be the `$DCOS_INSTALL_DIR` directory.

 ## Verify installation
-One method of verifying that the DC/OS was installed properly with the custom CA certificate is to initiate a TLS connection to the Admin Router which, after installation, will have a certificate signed by the custom CA.
+One method of verifying that the DC/OS Enterprise cluster was installed properly with the custom CA certificate is to initiate a TLS connection to Admin Router which, after installation, will present a certificate signed by the custom CA.

-In order to do that you need first to obtain the DC/OS CA bundle of the deployed cluster.
+In order to do that you first need to obtain the DC/OS CA bundle of the deployed cluster.
 [This page](/1.10/security/ent/tls-ssl/get-cert/) shows how you can do that.

-Provided you have obtained the DC/OS CA bundle and stored it in a file named `dcos-ca.crt`, issue the following command in the directory containing the `dcos-ca.crt` file in order to check that the Admin Router on a master node uses a certificate signed by the custom CA:
+Provided you have obtained the DC/OS CA bundle and stored it in a file named `dcos-ca.crt`, issue the following command in the directory containing the `dcos-ca.crt` file in order to check that Admin Router on a master node uses a certificate signed by the custom CA:

 ```bash
 openssl s_client -verify_ip <private_ip_master_node_X> -CAfile dcos-ca.crt -connect <public_ip_master_node_X>:443 | grep -e "s:" -e "i:" -e "return code:"